dashpay/docs/introduction/features.rst

 approach was largely successful; as of early 2016, ASICs for X11 now exist and comprise a significant portion of the network hashrate, but have not resulted in the level of centralization present in Bitcoin.
+Information on mining with X11 can be found in the :ref:`Mining <mining>` section of this documentation.

 X11 is the name of the chained proof-of-work (**PoW**) algorithm that was introduced in Dash (launched January 2014 as "Xcoin").
 It was